-- Some prescribed medications can cause the condition.
+- some prescribed medications

 In a rare inherited condition known as familial hypocalciuric hypercalcemia, the gene that codes for a calcium-sensing receptor doesn't work properly.
 This receptor is present in the parathyroid glands as well as in other parts of the body.
 Without a properly functioning receptor, the parathyroid gland isn't "told" that the blood contains calcium, so it continues to make PTH.
 This raises the level of calcium in the blood.

 The following symptoms may indicate the presence of hypercalcemia, although they can also indicate other health problems.
 Some people who have the disorder have no symptoms, especially when the condition is mild.

 - Bone problems: pain, curvature of bones, fractures